PREP STEPS FOR RETURN ERRORS

 In the Top Left-Hand Corner of each document is the address to send a response to the IRS.
 Please send all correspondence to the IRS by certified mail or overnight so you have the receipt.

 The IRS uses these forms to propose changes to your return when their records are different than what you reported on your return.
 The IRS has one or more documents that are different than what your tax return showed and the IRS wants you to explain.

 On page 2-3 of the notice the IRS lists all the records they show for you & the proposed adjustments.
-You may also obtain your Wage & Income Transcripts by calling 1-800-829-1040.
+You may also obtain your Wage & Income Transcripts.
 Look carefully at the items & issues stated by the IRS.

 Your strategy to contest these IRS notices will depend on the issue in question and your evidence, as the tax lawyer will explain.
 But, usually it is best to file an amended return than to send explanation letters to the IRS because an amended return initiates a process to which the IRS must respond.
 Letters tend to be misinterpreted or lost.

 Because you are filing an amended return, you have a chance to refute or offset the IRS proposal but also to come up with other, new claims.
 Since it is an amended return you are allowed to advance new claims.